Frequently Asked Questions

 Market value is the most probable sale price of a property at a given point in time.
 Market price is the price a particular buyer and seller agree to in a particular transaction.
 The two may differ for a variety of reasons such as personal preferences, negotiating skills, and particular wants and desires of both the seller and the buyer.
 In some cases, the difference could be substantial and that is why properties are assessed using the mass appraisal system.

-Almost all properties will see a tax change as a result of a revaluation.
+Almost all properties will see a tax change as a result of a reassessment.
 Properties that have above average increases in value may have an increase in property tax, and those with lower than average increases in value may have a decrease in property tax as a result of a general reassessment (other properties may stay nearly the same).

 For the 2017 reassessment or revaluation, all assessors in Saskatchewan uses a legislated base date of January 1, 2015, to place a value on properties.
 Increased assessments do not automatically mean increased property taxes, as the assessment process is revenue neutral.
 Changes in your taxes will depend on how the change in your assessment compared to others.
 Revenue neutral is a tax calculation that means, whether property assessments increase or decrease due to changes in values, the City of Saskatoon (City) receives the same amount of tax revenue.